Tenants and landlords both need to understand how rent is charged and paid.

 - non-negotiable personal cheque

 The landlord must give receipts when no other payment record is available to the tenant.
-It’s a good idea to keep receipts and your own rent record.
-The landlord must also keep rent records.
-The tenant can ask for a copy of these at any time.
+Landlords must also keep rent records and the tenant can ask for a copy of these at any time.
+It’s a good idea for tenants to keep receipts and their own rent record.

-Receipts and records has more about rent receipts and rent summaries.
+Receipts and records has more about rent receipts and what they should include.

-Market rent is what a landlord might reasonably expect to receive and a tenant might reasonably expect to pay for the tenancy.
+Market rent is what a landlord might reasonably expect to receive and a tenant might reasonably expect to pay for the rental property.
 It must be comparable to the rent charged for other properties of a similar type, size and location.